pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 Or we might be able to get away with just copying its definition locally, avoiding the hassle of the full process of reducing the `tock-cells` crate itself.

+{% marginblock %}
+themes: Eliminate Coupling, Identify the Unnecessary
+{% endmarginblock %}
-### "Cut-spaghetti-imports" (themes: reduce coupling, identify the unnecessary)
+### Tactic: "Cut-spaghetti-imports"
+["cut-spaghetti-imports"]: #Tactic:..Cut-spaghetti-imports.

-This is pretty easy: If you've "loopified" most of your code, you can often do this replacement.
+This is pretty easy: If you've ["loopified"][] most of your code, you can often do this replacement.

+Change:
 ```rust
 use ...::Type;
 ```
-to
+to:
 ```rust
 struct Type;
 ```